abeerbadawi/MentalBench-Align/README.md

 # MentalBench-100k & MentalAlign-70k: Reliable Evaluation of LLMs in Mental Health Dialogue

-This repository contains the datasets, code, and evaluation pipeline for the paper **"WHEN CAN WE TRUST LLMS IN MENTAL HEALTH?
-LARGE-SCALE BENCHMARKS FOR RELIABLE DIALOGUE EVALUATION AND ALIGNMENT"**.
+This repository contains the datasets, code, and evaluation pipeline for the paper **"When Can We Trust LLMs in Mental Health?
+Large-Scale Benchmarks for Reliable Dialogue Evaluation and Alignment"**.

 <img width="2870" height="1588" alt="framework" src="https://github.com/user-attachments/assets/17fe70cb-c890-4bf3-9905-1b5fb7f94f59" />